 For a brunch-ready cocktail, try these cranberry mimosas (recipe coming soon).
 Love this combo of tart cranberry juice and orange juice.
 And of course the champagne. 😉

 Back to my love of margaritas.
 This cranberry apple margarita is a real treat.
-Great any time of year but especially nice in the fall as it uses apple cider.
+It’s great any time of year but it’s especially nice in the fall as it uses apple cider.
 And look at that golden sugar rim!
 (Super easy, it’s golden from brown sugar).

 Cranberry Moscow Mule